Environmental DNA: Managing fisheries

 The successful management of commercial fisheries relies on standardised surveys to estimate the quantity and distribution of fish stocks.
 Atlantic cod (Gadus morhua) is an iconic example that demonstrates how poorly constrained data and uninformed decision making can result in catastrophic stock decline and ensuing economic and social problems.
 Traditional stock assessments of demersal fish species have relied primarily on trawl surveys, which have provided a valuable stream of information to decision makers.
 However, there are some notable drawbacks of demersal trawl surveys including cost, gear selectivity/catchability, habitat destruction and restricted coverage (e.g. hard-substrate bottom environments, marine protected areas).

 Environmental DNA (eDNA) has emerged as a potentially powerful alternative for studying ecosystem dynamics.
 The constant loss and shedding of genetic material from macroorganisms imparts a molecular footprint in environmental samples that can be analysed to determine either the presence of specific target species or characterise biodiversity.
 The combination of next generation sequencing and eDNA sampling has been successfully applied in aquatic systems to document spatial and temporal patterns in the diversity of fish fauna.
 To further develop the utility of eDNA for fisheries management, understanding the ability of eDNA quantities to reflect fish biomass in the ocean is an important next step.

 Positive relationships between eDNA quantities and fish biomass and abundance have been demonstrated in experimental systems.
 However, known variations between eDNA production and degradation rates are anticipated to complicate these relationships in natural systems.
 Furthermore, in oceanic systems, large habitat volumes and strong currents are likely to result in physical dispersal of DNA fragments away from target organisms.
 These confounding factors have been previously considered to restrict the application of quantitative eDNA monitoring in oceanic settings.

 Despite these potential constraints, numerous studies in marine environments have found positive relationships between eDNA quantities and complimentary survey efforts including radio-tagging, visual surveys, echo-sounding and trawl surveys.
 However, studies that quantify target eDNA concentrations of commercial fish species with standardised trawl surveys in marine environments are much scarcer.

+Comparison of ecological assessment workflows: traditional bottom trawling (top) versus eDNA metabarcoding (bottom).
+Both methods feed into index calculations to determine ecological quality status, using absolute versus relative abundance respectively.

 In this context, direct comparisons of eDNA concentrations with biomass and stock assessment metrics, such as catch per unit effort (CPUE), are necessary to understand the applicability of eDNA monitoring to contribute to fisheries management efforts.
+Recent studies have expanded these applications, demonstrating that eDNA can be integrated into estuarine fish indices for ecological assessment and utilized to manage fisheries in tropical environments where traditional data is often limited.